vanderbilt-redcap/mycap-at-test/README.md

 ---

-With this setup, you can craft rich, interactive tasks in any web framework and integrate them seamlessly into MyCap or any similar native host.
-We have included a sample ZIP file in the `assets` directory to demonstrate the expected structure and functionality.
+With this setup, you can craft rich, interactive tasks in any web framework and integrate them seamlessly into MyCap.
+We have included a sample ZIP file in the `assets` directory to demonstrate the expected structure and functionality, feel free to study this working example in order to build your own custom Active Tasks.